Save Money While Remodeling: Avoid Order & Delivery Hiccups

 Every homeowner wants their home remodeling project to be finished by a specified date and on (or under) budget.
 For example, a basement remodel that is contractually expected to be finished by Christmas for visiting relatives, must be done by the specified date.
 Yet, it is not uncommon for homeowners to wonder why the project isn’t following the schedule or if the job will finish on time.
 How can homeowners (or contractors) keep a project on schedule, while also saving money during remodeling?

 Sweeten highlights one part of the process that both parties have relative control over to help keep the project on schedule.
 The logistics of ordering materials, including selection, payment, and delivery, is one area that both homeowners and contractors agree upon as being vital to that common goal.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free.

 Mythbuster: Contractors want a project to go on and on